 Charles Dickens’ old favourite the Lamb & Flag in Covent Garden dates back to 1772, and it's seen all kinds of people passing through its doors.
-In the early 19th century, the pub was popular for brutal bare-knuckle fighting, which earned it the name of “The Bucket of Blood”.
-Today, the old charm survives in a friendlier setting, together with excellent real ale, and jazz nights on the first Sunday of the month.
+In the early 19th century, this traditional London pub was popular for brutal bare-knuckle fighting, which earned it the name of “The Bucket of Blood”.
+Today, the old charm survives in a friendlier setting, together with excellent real ale and jazz nights on the first Sunday of the month.

 Prospect of Whitby